ryanbcommits/shopping-list-app/README.md

 ## Known Issues
 - [ ] Minor typo in code ("Pleaes" spelling in index.js)
 - [ ] Firestore Security Rules still need to be configured for production
+- [ ] newInput needs to have it's own id and date, it shouldn't just overwrite the previous item with the old date and id.

 ## Roadmap